Prabuddhi-05/bevfusion_ros2/README.md

 # BEVFusion with ROS2 - Docker Setup

-This repository explains step-by-step how to set up BEVFusion-ROS-TensorRT inside a Docker container with CUDA 11.8, cuDNN 8.6.0, and TensorRT 8.5.
+This repository provides a comprehensive step-by-step setup for running BEVFusion-ROS-TensorRT inside a Docker container configured with CUDA 11.8, cuDNN 8.6.0, and TensorRT 8.5.

 ## Prerequisites